cisagov/Malcolm/README.md

 ```
 Each line consists of three `|`-separated fields: CIDR-formatted subnet IP range(s), subnet name, and, optionally, a tag which, if specified, must belong to a log for the matching to occur.

-As Zeek logs are processed into Malcolm's Elasticsearch instance, the log's source and destination IP address fields (`zeek.orig_h` and `zeek.resp_h`, respectively) are compared against the lists of addresses in `cidr-map.txt`.
+As Zeek logs are processed into Malcolm's Elasticsearch instance, the log's source and destination IP address fields (`source.ip` and `destination.ip`, respectively) are compared against the lists of addresses in `cidr-map.txt`.
 When a match is found, a new field is added to the log: `source.segment` or `destination.segment`, depending on whether the matching address belongs to the originating or responding host.
 If the third field (the "required tag" field) is specified, a log must also contain that value in its `tags` field in addition to its IP address falling within the subnet specified in order for the corresponding `_segment` field to be added.

 `source.segment` and `destination.segment` may each contain multiple values.
-For example, if `cidr-map.txt` specifies multiple overlapping subnets on different lines, `source.segment` would contain the hostname values from both matching lines if `zeek.orig_h` belonged to both subnets.
+For example, if `cidr-map.txt` specifies multiple overlapping subnets on different lines, `source.segment` would contain the hostname values from both matching lines if `source.ip` belonged to both subnets.

 If both `source.segment` and `destination.segment` are added to a log, and if they contain different values, the tag `cross_segment` will be added to the log's `tags` field for convenient identification of cross-segment traffic.
 This traffic could be easily visualized using Arkime's **Connections** graph, by setting the **Src:** value to **Originating Network Segment** and the **Dst:** value to **Responding Network Segment**: